Summer 2019 Archaeological Fieldwork and Educational Opportunities

 - There is no camping in the preserve and fires are prohibited.

-- The preserve is home to a small and highly endangered population of Timber Rattlesnakes.
-Although they do not prefer the grassy field we are working in, you should still take care to look where you put your hands and feet.
-In the unlikely event that you see a Rattlesnake, do not approach it!
+- The preserve is home to a small and highly endangered population of timber rattlesnakes.
+Although they do not prefer the grassy field we are working in, we do still see them from time to time.
+They are not interested in us, but you should still take care to look where you put your hands and feet.
+In the unlikely event that you see a rattlesnake, do not approach it!
+For more information on Vermont rattlesnakes, check out the VT Fish and Wildlife information page.

 - If you have any allergies or potential health concerns, please make sure you bring the appropriate medicines and treatments.